openpnp/openpnp/Developers-Guide.md

 `      <driver class="org.openpnp.machine.reference.driver.TinygDriver" port-name="COM5" baud="115200" feed-rate-mm-per-minute="3000.0"/>`

-The framework used is http://simple.sourceforge.net/download/stream/doc/tutorial/tutorial.php and the style is based on http://simple.sourceforge.net/download/stream/doc/javadoc/org/simpleframework/xml/stream/HyphenStyle.html.
+The framework used is [Simple] (http://simple.sourceforge.net/download/stream/doc/tutorial/tutorial.php) and the style is based on is [HyphenStyle]  (http://simple.sourceforge.net/download/stream/doc/javadoc/org/simpleframework/xml/stream/HyphenStyle.html).

 Basically, in Java, property names are in lower camel case by convention ( http://c2.com/cgi/wiki?LowerCamelCase ) and the XML serializer just splits the words on capital letters and adds a hyphen.
 So, feed-rate-mm-per-minute becomes feedRateMmPerMinute.